danbev/learning-c/notes/glibc.md

 So we can see that Ubuntu 20.04 has glibc version 2.31 and Ubuntu 22.04 has glibc version 2.35.

+### Demonstrating the compability issue
+This section attemps to demonstrate the compability issue with glibc versions.

+First, we will build a docker container for Ubuntu 20.04:
 ```console
 $ cd glibc-exploration
 $ docker build . -t ununtu-c-20-04